-Deep vein thrombosis (DVT) is a blood clot in one of the major deep veins of the lower legs, thighs, or pelvis.
+Deep vein thrombosis (DVT) is a blood clot in one of the major deep veins, usually of the lower legs, thighs, or pelvis.
 A clot blocks blood circulation through these veins, which carries blood from the lower body back to the heart.
 The blockage can cause pain, swelling, or warmth in the leg.
 Blood clots in the veins can cause inflammation called thrombophlebitis.
 If the clot breaks loose and travels through the bloodstream, it can block a blood vessel in the lungs.
 Called pulmonary embolism, this can lead to severe trouble breathing and even death.

-In the U.S., about 2 million people per year get deep vein thrombosis.
-Most of them are 40 or older.
-Up to 600,000 of them are hospitalized each year.
-About 200,000 people die each year from pulmonary embolism.
+In the U.S., between 300,000 and 600,000 people per year get deep vein thrombosis.
+About 100,000 people die each year from pulmonary embolism.

-About 30%-50% of people with deep vein thrombosis do not have symptoms.
+About 50% of people with deep vein thrombosis do not have symptoms.

 When to Seek Medical Care